 But, most importantly, take the lesson I have learned from my Kiwi friends, and yes, now family to heart.
 Treat everyone with gentleness and respect.

 Don’t forget to check out my book sales for all three Jonathan Steel books at www.steelchronicles.com and get the current edition of “Conquering Depression” at www.conqueringdepression.com before it goes out of print.
 I’ll share with you in the coming months of a new book about depression I and Mark Sutton have written that will be available in the fall.

 Next week, it’s back on the airplane to Orlando.
 Mark Sutton and I will be tweaking our website for our new book release in the fall.
 So, come back in the near future to hear about “Hope Again: A 30 Day Plan for Conquering Depression”!

 Posted on March 29, 2014, in Breaking News, My Writing, Steel Chronicles and tagged Christianity, flat white, friendly, gentleness, Kiwis, New Zealand, respect, tolerance.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Final Thoughts on Kiwis.